 We all know we need more patience in our lives, but everything in the world we live in is teaching us and conditioning us to operate with less and less patience.
-High speed internet, microwave ovens, fast food drive thru.
-This goes on and on.
+High-speed internet, microwave ovens, fast food drive-thru… the list goes on and on.
 No wonder we struggle with patience!
-If it does not happen quickly and when we want it, we are ticked!
+If it does not happen quickly and when we want it, then we are ticked!
 As a result of our struggle with patience, it can be difficult for us to truly understand the patience of God and see the gift of His patience toward us.

 Don’t miss out on the gift of God’s patience as He pursues you with His mercy and grace.
 His patience is inviting you to trust in Him as your Savior and Lord.